erbsland-dev/erbsland-former/doc/chapters/administrator/index.rst

 .. _admin-how-use-management-cmd:
 .. index::
     !single: Management Commands
-    single: Management Commands, How to Use
+    single: Management Commands; How to Use
-    single: Administration, Management Command
+    single: Administration; Management Command

 How to Use the Management Commands
 ==================================